fduran/hello2k8s/README.md

 See the `Dockerfile` for the different application examples.

-To build this image, from the repo root dir do:  `docker build -t hellogo .`
+To build this image, from the repo root dir do:  `docker build -t hello .`

 This image is not tagged (default tag will be ":latest").
 As for the tag naming convention, we can look into using [Semantic Versioning](https://semver.org/) and potentially also use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) strategy as a "shift left" opportunity to empower developers to control what's deployed or how (for ex, we could automatically deploy a new test environment upon major and major commits but not on patches).

-To instantiate a container from this image we can do: `docker run -p 8080:8080 -d --name hello hellogo`
+To instantiate a container from this image we can do: `docker run -p 8080:8080 -d --name hello hello`

 We can test this is working with for example: